Statoil/KagglePlayground/README.md

 # KagglePlayground
-Repository for Kaggle Playgrounds for SI (STV)
+Repository for Kaggle Playgrounds for the GBS Data Science Team